Nap of the day: the best horse racing tips for the day's three meetings

 Read these next:

-Sunday's free racing tips: five horses to consider putting in your multiples
+Sunday's free racing tips: six horses to consider putting in your multiples

-The Punt Acca: Harry Wilson's three horse racing tips for the Sunday Series at Musselburgh on ITV4
+The Punt Acca: Harry Wilson's three horse racing tips at Newmarket on ITV on Sunday

+It's a massive month for Pricewise - subscribe now with 50% off and make sure you don't miss out

 Do you want £200+ of free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.